Lucy Ejike: Powerlifting career

 Four years later Ejike and Omar met for the third time at a Paralympic Games, when thy both entered the 2016 Games in Rio.
 After London the International Paralympic Committee changed the powerlifting weight categories for both men and women, and the two competed in the women's 61 kg division.
 The year previous Mexico's Amalia Perez had set a world record in the 61 kg with a lift of 133 kg, which Ejike surpassed with her first lift of 135 kg.
 Omar had failed at 133 kg on her first lift, but was successful at the same weight on her second attempt.
 Ejike improved her lead with her second lift, setting her second world record of the day with a weight of 138 kg.
 Omar responded with a final lift of 140 kg, putting Ejike into silver medal place.
 With her final attempt Ejike succeeded with her third world record of the day, and the gold medal when she completed a lift of 142 kg to make her a three time gold medal winner.
 As well as her gold medal success, Ejike was also honoured at Rio by being selected by her country to be the flag bearer at the opening ceremony.

 She competed at the 2018 Commonwealth Games where she won a silver medal in the lightweight event.

-During the COVID-19 pandemic she had to stay at home and she reported that this effected her ability to train.
+During the COVID-19 pandemic she had to stay at home and she reported that this affected her ability to train.
 She did take another gold at the World Championships in 2021 in Manchester where the athletes were not allowed to eat at a restaurant together because of the pandemic restrictions.
 Ejike was chosen as part of Nigeria's team for the 2020 Summer Paralympics in Tokyo where she planned to gain more gold medals and to break her own world record.
 She won the bronze medal in the women's 61 kg event at the 2020 Summer Paralympics held in Tokyo, Japan.
 A few months later, she won the gold medal in her event at the 2021 World Para Powerlifting Championships held in Tbilisi, Georgia.